 History – five generations on the world market

 The story of H. Henriksen Mek.
 Verksted dates back to 1834.
-In this year, a young blacksmith and his newly wedded wife move to Tønsberg.
+In this year, a young blacksmith and his newly wedded wife moved to Tønsberg.
 Carl Henrik Henrichsen has decided to start a career in what has become the country’s largest shipping town.

 Some years later a new shipyard is established at Vallø, not far from Teien, and so the family decides to move.
 A new workshop is built at Råel in Slagen and Carl Henrik’s business is thriving.
 Some years later his son, Henrik, starts working together with his father.
 However, father and son do not get on very well, and young Henrik starts his own business nearby.
 He is very popular and attracts a lot of customers.
 His father, on the other hand, decides to move away from the area.